 - sample size is clearly indicated, either

-in the legend or (in this case) the graph itself;
+in the legend (as in this case) or in the body of the graph itself;

 - the Y axis includes numbered and minor

 ticks to allow easy determination of bar values.

 each individual's or sample's score on two variables.

 When plotting data this way we are usually interested in knowing